Skip to main content

 Armor will generate an External ID for every new Cloud Connection account.
 As result, an incomplete cloud connection account will be listed in the table as (Pending Connection).
 You can click this entry in order to continue with the cloud connection creation process.

-Step 1: Add your AWS account to AMP
+Step 1: Add your AWS account:

-2. Click Cloud Connections.
+2. Click Connectors

-4. In Account Name, enter a descriptive name.
+1. In Account Name, enter a descriptive name.

-5. In Description, enter a short description.
+2. In Description, enter a short description.

-6. In Services, select the desired services.
+3. In Services, select the desired services.

 • To have Armor send security findings to your AWS Security Hub, mark Security Hub.